 Mobile phones at work (Page 21)

 - 1. Yes Jasmine still has time left on her lunch break - 2.
-No It would be appropriate for Charlie to calling his mum
+No It would be appropriate for Charlie to discuss the matter with his supervisor before calling his mum

 Workplace health and safety (Page22)